 – O-RAN Alliance WG4

+– ETSI TC ATTM

+– ETSI ISG F5G

-C Question 3/15 – Technologies for in-premises networking and related access applications
+B Question 3/15 – Technologies for in-premises networking and related access applications

-(Continuation of Question 3/15)
+(Continuation of Question 3/15 and part of Question 1/15)

-C.1 Motivation
+B.1 Motivation

 The continuing demand for an ever-increasing device connectivity to offer new services to the customer and to optimize the installation and management of infrastructure will require the development of new networking technologies.
 As an example,

-– The continuing customer demand for ever higher bit rate data services, high-speed Internet access and other innovative services, and the ongoing needs of network operators to leverage in-premises connectivity for distributing within the home IPTV and other applications.
+– The continuing customer demand for ever higher bit rate data services (e.g., QoS aware), high-speed Internet access and other innovative services, and the ongoing needs of network operators to leverage in-premises connectivity for distributing within the home IPTV and other applications.

 – There is a growing interest worldwide in providing support for the integration of new technologies and applications aimed at sustainably addressing energy independence and modernization of the aging power grid, e.g., utility scale renewable energy sources, distributed energy resources, Plug-in Electric Vehicles, and Demand-Side Management.
 For supporting the above technologies and applications, it is necessary to ensure the availability of a modern, flexible, and scalable communications network that will tie together the functions of "monitoring" and "control."
 Information and communication technologies will allow utilities to remotely locate, isolate, and restore power outages more quickly, thus increasing the stability of the grid.
 Information and communication technologies will also facilitate the integration of time-varying renewable energy sources into the grid, enable a better and more dynamic control of the load, and will also empower consumers with tools for optimizing their energy consumption.